Please enable JavaScript to ensure auto alt text generation works properly

 AI transcription offers several advantages over manual transcription methods.

-Speed – AI can transcribe a one-hour interview in about 5–15 minutes, while a human might take 4–6 hours for the same task.
+Speed – AI can transcribe a one-hour interview in minutes, while manual transcription typically takes several hours for the same task.

 Cost – Professional human transcription typically costs between $1–3 per audio minute.
 AI services usually charge $0.10–0.25 per minute.

-Accuracy – Modern AI tools reach 85–95% accuracy on clear audio.
+Accuracy – Modern AI tools deliver high accuracy on clear audio, though quality varies with recording conditions.

 Scalability – You can transcribe multiple interviews at once, which is impossible with manual transcription.